 The first mention of a heritage park centered on the Thames River appeared in 1966, when planners at the Southern Connecticut Regional Planning Agency proposed a “Marine Heritage Area” for Southeastern Connecticut in the pages of Historic Preservation Magazine.
 The concept arose out of a comprehensive planning process for the 516 mile Southeastern Connecticut region, which identified the high density of important institutions, attractions and sites related to the history of American maritime culture in this area.
 Proposed to span from New London east to Stonington Borough, the heritage area would have included a variety of distinct sites illustrating different aspects of this areas 300 year long affiliation with the sea—of trading, fishing, whaling and ship building—including Fort Griswold, Mystic Seaport and Stonington Lighthouse.

-It was not until 1987 that the state passed the Heritage Park System Act (Public Act 87-463), envisioning a statewide system of heritage areas focused on particular themes, and which would be educational and recreational resources for their community while also encouraging tourism.
+It was not until 1987 that the state passed the Heritage Park System Act (Public Act 87-463), envisioning a statewide system of heritage areas focused on particular themes, and which would be educational and recreational resources for these communities while also encouraging tourism.
 It was around this time that the federal government was also establishing its National Heritage Area program within the National Parks Service, with the first area designated in 1984.
 Following a detailed planning period, the state identified the Thames estuary as a site of particular interest and national importance in the history of American maritime culture and designated it as a model study area for the system.
 The next year they initiated plans for the Thames River Maritime Heritage Park.

 The park, as proposed in 1987, focused more narrowly on the Thames estuary, extending from the Submarine Force Museum in the north, south to the Ledge Light at the mouth of the river to Long Island Sound.
 To structure the park, an extensive water taxi system, connecting important points of interest on both sides of the river was coupled with new pedestrian and bicycle trails in Groton and New London.
-A primary park visitors center with interpretative museum was proposed in downtown New London on the waterfront to anchor the operation, along with a new visitor center at Fort Griswold Battlefield State Park (Fort Trumbull was still a military installation at the time of the study).
+A primary park visitor center with interpretative museum was proposed in downtown New London on the waterfront to anchor the operation, along with a new visitor center at Fort Griswold Battlefield State Park (Fort Trumbull was still a military installation at the time of the study).

 In 1990, $2.6 million in bond funds were allocated for the state park and an advisory committee consisting of 10 representatives of Groton and New London was formed to establish the boundaries of the park, its name, themes, and sites to be included.
 In 1991 a new advisory board replaced the first, and later an implementation plan was commissioned from QL Consulting of Lexington, Massachusetts with Tom Martin of Cambridge, Massachusetts.
-The report identified six strategic components to the park’s execution: construction of an interpretation and visitors center, establishment of collaborations between local sites and attractions, development of new and expansion of existing attractions, creation of a management system for the park, implementation of a transportation concept, and finally, creation of a promotion and marketing campaign for tourists.
+The report identified six strategic components to the park’s execution: construction of an interpretation and visitor center, establishment of collaborations between local sites and attractions, development of new and expansion of existing attractions, creation of a management system for the park, implementation of a transportation concept, and finally, creation of a promotion and marketing campaign for tourists.